galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 > ### {% icon question %} Questions
 >
 > Are clusters identifiable on these graphs?
-May they be linked to PCs?
+Might they be linked to PCs?
 >
 > > ### {% icon solution %} Solution
 > >